Soren Anders

 Soren Anders (born John T. Fischer) is an American composer, singer, record producer and instrumentalist from southern Illinois.
-He is the creator of the multi-award winning band Shimmerplanet.
+He is the creator of the band Shimmerplanet.

 Early life

-Anders has said that as a child, he spent a lot of time outdoors, growing things and getting dirty.
-A bit of a hippy, he subscribed to Organic Gardening magazine when he was eight years old.
-He spent much of his early years playing the piano and violin, drafting maps of imaginary cities, and escaping into endless hours of TV watching.

-At the age of 16, Anders turned off the TV for good, and he wrote his first piece, a terribly melancholy instrumental composition for solo piano.
+At the age of 16, Anders wrote his first piece, a melancholy instrumental composition for solo piano.

-In college, Anders committed himself to the piano, studying under the acclaimed principal pianist for the Chicago Symphony Orchestra, Mary Sauer.
-Anders possessed a special affinity for melancholy Russian music.
+In college, Anders committed himself to the piano, studying under Mary Sauer.

 Anders' has performed in many bands, most notably Shimmerplanet.

-He has taught elementary school music in a dangerous neighborhood, formed an award-winning children's gospel choir, and written music for a few plays and films.
-And, in the middle of all this musical meandering, he moved to New York and created Shimmerplanet.
+He has taught elementary school music, formed an award-winning children's gospel choir, and composed music for several plays and films.
+He subsequently relocated to New York, where he created Shimmerplanet.

 Career

-Ander's has gained much critical success as the creator of the band Shimmerplanet has been called "a breakthrough creatively" and "brilliant".
+Anders has been called "a breakthrough creatively" and "brilliant".
 "It takes artistic courage to be this lyrically honest and musically experimental," wrote Indie-Music.com.
 Awards from The Songwriters Hall of Fame, The Independent Music Awards, and Talent in Motion Magazine followed.

-Anders has worked with 60s recording icon Lesley Gore, 80s recording icon Chris Stein (of Blondie), and recently, scored and conducted a choir for one of his favorite bands, Menomena.
-The recipient of numerous awards, international airplay and critical accolades, Anders is very busy, not just with Shimmerplanet, but with various other collaborations (Darren Ockert, Carolyn Eufrasio, Molly Bea).
+Anders has worked with 60s recording artist Lesley Gore, 80s recording artist Chris Stein (of Blondie), and recently, scored and conducted a choir for Menomena.